greyovo/PicQuery/README_en.md

 ![cover_en](assets/cover_en.jpg)

-Search for your local images in the way you normally talk, running completely offline
+🔍 Search for your local images with natural language, running completely offline.
+For example, "a laptop on the desk", "sunset by the sea", "kitty in the grass", and so on.

+- Totally free, NO in-app purchases
+- Support both English and Chinese
+- Indexing and searching of images works completely offline without worrying about privacy
+- Show results in less than 1 second when searcing for 8,000+ photos
+- Wait for indexing on the first time you launch, and search immediately afterwards

 ## Installation